 Reflection of Joplin

-There are a number of incentives to downtown development, including historic tax credits.
-Want to contribute to the environment and sustainability?
-The greenest buildings are already built.
+There are a number of incentives for downtown development, including historic tax credits.
+The greenest buildings are are already built.

 Downtown is Unique

 Downtown Joplin offers the most unique shopping, dining, and nightlife experiences in the region — too many to list!